rOzzy1987/moron-i3/readme.md

 ## Footnote
 This printer design is free to download and tinker with, and always will be.

-However, if you feel it gave you some value, please support the project by donating 2-5$ on one of these channels
+However, if you feel it gave you some value, please consider supporting the project by donating 2-5$ on one of these channels.

 | [Ko-Fi <br> <img src="Doc/ko-fi.svg" width="30" />](https://ko-fi.com/Q5Q414JWQD) | [Revolut <br> <img src="Doc/revolut.svg" width="30" />](https://revolut.me/mihlywer) | [Paypal <br> <img src="Doc/paypal.svg" width="30" style="background-color: #142c8e" />](https://paypal.me/rozzy87) |
 |---|---|---|

+Thank you, and have a great build!